 As soon as the plugin is activated, you will see two new tabs appear in your administration: the Elementor tab and the Models tab.
 We will first look at the first tab.

 Elementor’s settings tab is made up of 3 sub-tabs.
 Even if the Style and Advanced tab allow you to configure a few more options, I would like to dwell a bit on the General tab.

 - Go to Elementor tab > Settings

 - You will be able to choose what types of content can be edited with Elementor.
 By default, Articles and Pages are checked.
-For my part, I generally advise creating the pages with a page-builder and to use the default WordPress editor for the articles.
-In this case, Gutenberg or the classic editor does the job very well (since an article is usually intended for pure writing).
-Here you can then simply turn off Elementor on certain post types.
+For my part, I generally advise creating the pages with a page-builder and using the default WordPress editor for the articles.
+In this case, Gutenberg or the classic editor does the job very well (since an essay is usually intended for pure writing).
+Here you can then turn off Elementor on specific post types.

 - You can agree to the plugin collecting information anonymously.
 By default, this option is not checked.

 2.2 – Elementor tab> Role manager

 The Role Manager tab will allow you to disable the use of the website builder based on user roles.
 This can be relevant if you are not the only one maintaining your site.
 By default, everyone is allowed to use Elementor.
 However, you can disable it for users who have the role of publisher, author, contributor, or subscriber.

 2.3 – Elementor tab> Tools

 You shouldn’t need to go to this tab.
 However, it is good to know that it exists and what it offers: